mitchhs12/Blockchain-Secured-Parametric-Insurance/README.md

 Similar to the cost, we then calculate how much the actual rainfall exceeded the 3 standard deviation threshold (`cutoff`) for the season, termed `mlExcess`.
 The `additionalCheck` is then computed based on whether the input value falls below this `mlExcess` figure.
 The final payout for the season is computed by deducting a term.
 The term involves `mlExcess`, the reciprocal of the area, and the results of two conditional checks (`firstTest` and `secondTest`).
 These checks will cause the function to be 0 if the rainfall is less than the insured for amount (`inputValue`) or 1 if the `inputValue` is less than half of the cutoff.

 The result of this is a season-wide payout figure that we use can use for our policy.
-We then select 3 random points (determined by Chainlink VRF) in the user's `area` whereby if 2 out of 3 points exceed the rainfall limit, the user is paid out the amount calculated for the respective season.
+We then select 3 random points (determined by Chainlink VRF) in the user's `area` whereby if 2 out of 3 points had rainfall that exceeded that of the user's selected rainfall quantity, the user is paid out the amount calculated for the respective time given the respective season.

 <h3>Foot Notes:</h3>